GWR 5400 Class: History

-The 5400 class was related to the 2021 class saddle tank, designed by William Dean and built at Wolverhampton railway works.
-This was a light compact design with 4 ft 1+1/2 in wheels, itself derived from the smaller Armstrong GWR 850 Class dating from 1874.
+The 5400 class was related to the GWR 2021 Class saddle tank, designed by William Dean and built at Wolverhampton railway works.
+This was a light, compact design with 4 ft 1+1/2 in wheels, itself derived from the smaller Armstrong GWR 850 Class dating from 1874.

-The class pioneer was not a new engine at all, rather it was a 1930 rebuild of 2021 tank 2080.
-It merely had substitute larger wheels and splashers and a larger bunker, whereas the new locos built from 1931 onwards had the rounded-edge cab as well.
-This cab style was to be fitted to all subsequent GWR pannier tank designs including the later derivations of the 5700 Class.
+The prototype was not a new engine, being rebuilt from 2021 Class No. 2062 in 1930.
+It was given larger wheels, splashers and coal bunker, and the new units from 1931 onwards had the rounded-edge cab as well.
+This cab style was to be fitted to all subsequent GWR pannier tank designs, including the later derivations of the 5700 Class.

-Despite its success, the prototype had a short life as number 5400, lasting only two years before scrapping.
-It was replaced with an all-new engine with the same number.
+Despite its success, the prototype, No. 5400, had a short life, lasting only two years before being scrapped.
+It was used as a parts donor for an all-new engine with the same number.
 25 locomotives were built and they were numbered 5400–5424.